REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Experiments

 \subsection{Ablation Studies}

 We perform ablation experiments on \texttt{Ant-length-mass} environment.
 The RL algorithm used in the experiments is SAC \cite{sac}.
 We ablate the following two components of our method:

-\paragraph{Local Deterministic vs. Randomized Evolution } We study the effect of using local randomized evolution progression strategy proposed in Equation \eqref{eq:random:opt} and compare against deterministic evolution in Equation \eqref{eq:det:opt}.
-As illustrated in Table \ref{tab:ablation}, local randomized evolution progression not only improves performance of transfer but also improves the robustness.
+\paragraph{Deterministic vs. Local Randomized Evolution } We study the effect of using local randomized evolution progression strategy proposed in Equation \eqref{eq:random:opt} and compare against deterministic evolution in Equation \eqref{eq:det:opt}.
+As illustrated in Table \ref{tab:ablation}, local randomized evolution progression not only improves performance of transfer but also improves the robustness as shown by the decrease of standard deviation of the episode reward.

-\paragraph{Evolution Reward Shaping } We study the effect of evolution reward shaping as proposed in Equation \eqref{eq:local:reward:shaping} and compare against Equation \eqref{eq:random:opt} without shaping.
-As illustrated in Table \ref{tab:ablation}, evolution reward shaping can effectively improve performance.
+\paragraph{Evolution Reward Shaping } We study the effect of evolution reward shaping as proposed in Equation \eqref{eq:local:reward:shaping} and compare against Equation \eqref{eq:random:opt} without reward shaping.
+As illustrated in Table \ref{tab:ablation}, evolution reward shaping can effectively improve performance as shown by the improvement of the mean of the episode reward.